-Table 4 reports Fama-MacBeth regression results of excess (risk-unadjusted) returns on characteristics best known to be associated with expected returns: SIZE, B/M, Mom, Turnover, Amihud (2002) liquidity measure, and betas on both normal liquidity risk constructed by P ástor and Stambaugh (2003) and tail risk in return by Kelly (2011).
-The average slopes on the extreme liquidity risk beta are all economically large (varies from 0.36 to 0.66) and always highly significant (t-statistics all above 2.08).
-In contrast, the average slopes on normal liquidity risk beta are rather small (around 0.22) and not statistically distinguishable from zero for most of the scenarios listed in Table 4, especially when the factor of turnover or the beta on extreme liquidity risk is considered.
-The coefficients of SIZE, B/M and Mom are, respectively, negative, and positive, and positive, corresponding with similar studies such as Fama and French (1992) and Lewellen (2012).
+Table 4 reports Fama-MacBeth regression results of excess (risk-unadjusted) returns on characteristics best known to be associated with expected returns: SIZE, B/M, Mom, Volatility, Turnover, Amihud (2002) liquidity measure, and betas on both normal liquidity risk constructed by Pástor and Stambaugh (2003) and tail risk in return by Kelly (2011).
+The average slopes on the extreme liquidity risk beta are all economically large (varies from 0.23 to 0.66) and always highly significant (t-statistics all above 2.15).
+In contrast, the average slopes on normal liquidity risk beta are rather small (around 0.17) and not statistically distinguishable from zero for most of the scenarios listed in Table 4, especially when the factor of turnover or the beta on extreme liquidity risk is considered.
+The coefficients of SIZE, B/M Mom, and Volatility are, respectively, negative, and positive, positive, and nagative, corresponding with similar studies such as Fama and French (1992), Ang et al. (2006), Lewellen (2012).
 Lee and Swaminathan (2000) show that the turnover of the past 3 to 12 months is negatively related to subsequent returns, especially among stocks that performed poorly over the same past 3 to 12 months.
 The effect persists after controlling for size and B/M factors and the negative coefficients for the lag of turnover confirms their findings.
 The positive coefficients for the lag of Amihud (2002) liquidity measure confirm Spiegel and Wang (2005).

 Results from two-way portfolio sorts are reported in Appendix II.
-Stocks are independently sorted by size and their preceding extreme liquidity risk loadings.
+Stocks are independently sorted by size20 and their preceding extreme liquidity risk loadings.
 Portfolios are rebalanced at the end of each year.
 Value-weighted returns for the one month post-formation portfolios are reported in Panel A and equal-weighted returns are presented in Panel B. Within each size quintile I calculate the average returns (value-weighted and equal-weighted) on the high-minus-low portfolio on extreme liquidity risk.
-Valueweighted "5-1" spreads within size quintiles range from 0.37% to 0.72% per month (t-statistics are 2.49 and 3.63, respectively).
+Value-weighted "5-1" spreads within size quintiles range from 0.37% to 0.72% per month (t-statistics are 2.49 and 3.63, respectively).
 All of the alphas are significant with respect to a variety of benchmark models.
-Using the alphas corresponding to the Acharya and Pedersen's (2005) liquidity-adjusted CAPM as an example, the alphas (per month) of the "5-1" spreads are 0.47% for the smallest stocks, 0.72% for the second smallest stocks, 0.69% for the middle size stocks, 0.82% for the second biggest stocks, and 0.57% for the biggest stocks.
-The extreme liquidity risk premium retains economically large in big stocks and there is only weak evidence of size effect for the premium.
-In Panel B, equal-weighted returns on high-minus-low extreme liquidity risk loading portfolio are slightly smaller than the value-weighted returns, but still more than 0.30% per month in all cases.
-Almost all of the alphas are significant, robust to considering alternative priced factors.

-&lt;sup>20The size breakpoints come from Prof. Kenneth R. French's data library.
+20The size breakpoints come from Prof. Kenneth R. French's data library.
 The breakpoints use all NYSE stocks with available market equity.